-Often physicians will just say that an athlete “losing their period” is normal as they think it’s just due to the stress of the sport.
+Often physicians will say that an athlete “losing their period” is normal; they think it’s just due to the stress of the sport.
 This is untrue and can be remedied with adequate food, not birth control.

-If you take your athlete to the doctor and are prescribed birth control for “no period”, it’s not going to solve the actual issue.
-Gymnasts are often told the birth control will “regulate their periods” and “protect their bones” which isn’t true.
+If you take your athlete to the doctor and are prescribed birth control for “no period”, be aware.
+It’s not going to solve the actual issue.
+Gymnasts are often told the birth control will “regulate their periods” and “protect their bones”.
+Not true.
 Birth control does nothing to regulate the menstrual cycle, period.
 It doesn’t matter if we’re dealing with amenorrhea due to inadequate nutrition or another hormonal imbalance like polycystic ovarian syndrome.
-Birth control is simple a band-aid that causes a “fake period” via a drop in progesterone that signals shedding of the uterus lining.
+Birth control is simply a band-aid.
+It causes a “fake period” via a drop in progesterone that signals shedding of the uterus lining.
 This “period” is known as a withdrawl bleed.

-A lot of gymnasts are like “yay, no period”, but there are long-lasting effects from amenorrhea, especially when due to inadequate energy availability.
-The first and foremost is poor bone mineralization as the body will likely not have adequate estrogen to keep the process of bone formation and breakdown in balance.
+A lot of gymnasts are like “yay, no period”, but there are long-lasting effects from amenorrhea.
+Especially when due to inadequate energy availability.
+The first and foremost is poor bone mineralization; the body will likely not have adequate estrogen to keep the process of bone formation and breakdown in balance.
 This imbalance due to lack of estrogen weakens and increases susceptibility to fracture.
-Hard-to-heal stress fractures in the back, hips, pelvis, and feet are often a results of inadequate energy availability leading to poor bone mineralization which can even be classified as osteopenia or worse, osteoporosis.
+Hard-to-heal stress fractures in the back, hips, pelvis, and feet are often results of inadequate energy availability leading to poor bone mineralization.
+This can even be classified as osteopenia or worse, osteoporosis.
 Taking all the calcium and vitamin D in the world will not strength the bones in this situation; the body needs adequate calories, protein, carbs, and fats to heal.

-More importantly, females develop the majority of their peak bone mass by age 18 and into their early to mid-twenties the bones will have reached their maximum strength and density.
+More importantly, females develop the majority of their peak bone mass by age 18.
+The bones will have reached their maximum strength and density into their early to mid-twenties.
 How you treat your body during your teen years can majorly impact the rest of your life.
-It is the parents’ job to ensure their child/teen is meeting their nutritional needs, and the parents may face some resistance in this especially if disordered eating issues are at play.
+It is the parents’ job to ensure their child/teen is meeting their nutritional needs.
+Parents may face some resistance in this especially if disordered eating issues are at play.
 If you have any questions, I’d highly recommend meeting with a registered dietitian nutritionist who can guide you and your athlete.

 In summary, normal periods and balanced hormones are an essential aspect to a gymnast’s overall health and well-being.
-If your gymnast has not started their period by 16 years old, I’d recommend a physician and dietitian nutritionist evaluation to ensure they are fueling their bodies adequate to support reproductive health.
+If your gymnast has not started their period by 15-16 years old, I’d recommend a physician and dietitian nutritionist evaluation.
+You want to ensure they are fueling their bodies adequately to support reproductive health.
 If they started their period but are now missing cycles, they would also benefit from a full nutrition assessment.